rkudela/ifcb-test/Installation.md

 Now you need to give the virtual machine access to your data.
 The following assumes that your data is on a share called `\\myserver.whatever.edu\ifcbdata`.

-At the git shell prompt, enter this command to log in to your virtual machine.
+At the Git Shell prompt, enter this command to log in to your virtual machine.

 ```
 vagrant ssh